dynamic-and-active-systems-lab/uavrt_detection/README.md

 4. Airspyhf_channelizer installed and compiled as an executable.

 ### Installation Instructions
-1. On a Mac with Matlab installed, clone this repo.
+1. On a Mac (non-ROS target machine) with Matlab installed, clone this repo.
-2. On the target Linux machine, ensure that ROS2 Galactic is installed
-3. On the target Linux machine create a ROS2 workspace directory called `~/uavrt_ws`.
+2. On the target Linux machine create a ROS2 workspace directory called `~/uavrt_ws`.
-4. Clone the [uavrt_interface](https://github.com/dynamic-and-active-systems-lab/uavrt_interfaces) repository into this ROS2 workspace directory.
+3. Clone the [uavrt_interface](https://github.com/dynamic-and-active-systems-lab/uavrt_interfaces) repository into this ROS2 workspace directory.
-5. Determine the target machine IP address by running `$ ip addr` in terminal.
+4. Determine the target machine IP address by running `$ ip addr` in terminal.
-6. The script `uavrt_detectin/detector/uavrt_detection_codegenerator.m` contains a section `%% Remote ROS2 BUILDING` in which there is set of lines that may need updating:
+5. The script `uavrt_detectin/detector/uavrt_detection_codegenerator.m` contains a section `%% Remote ROS2 BUILDING` in which there is set of lines that may need updating:
 ```
 cfg.Hardware.RemoteDeviceAddress = 'XXX.XXX.XXX.XXX';
 cfg.Hardware.RemoteDeviceUsername = 'XXXX';